-- Select the SQL Server where the database resides.
+- Select the SQL Server that hosts the database and click Next.

 - Select an authentication option and click Next.

-- Click Next and then click Finish.
+- Select Perform translation for character data and click Finish.
 A preview of the DSN configuration is displayed.

 - Click OK to close the OBDC Data Source Administrator.